Boris Pasternak: Doctor Zhivago

-Nobel Prize
+Nobel Prize in Literature

 According to Yevgeni Borisovich Pasternak, "Rumors that Pasternak was to receive the Nobel Prize started right after the end of World War II."
 According to the former Nobel Committee head Lars Gyllensten, his nomination was discussed every year from 1946 to 1950, then again in 1957 (it was finally awarded in 1958).
 Pasternak guessed at this from the growing waves of criticism in USSR.
 Sometimes he had to justify his European fame: 'According to the Union of Soviet Writers, some literature circles of the West see unusual importance in my work, not matching its modesty and low productivity...'

 Meanwhile, Pasternak wrote to Renate Schweitzer and his sister, Lydia Pasternak Slater.
 In both letters, the author expressed hope that he would be passed over by the Nobel Committee in favour of Alberto Moravia.
 Pasternak wrote that he was wracked with torments and anxieties at the thought of placing his loved ones in danger.

-On 23 October 1958, Boris Pasternak was announced as the winner of the Nobel Prize.
+On 23 October 1958, Boris Pasternak was announced as the winner of that year's Nobel Prize in Literature.
 The citation credited Pasternak's contribution to Russian lyric poetry and for his role in "continuing the great Russian epic tradition."
 On 25 October, Pasternak sent a telegram to the Swedish Academy: "Infinitely grateful, touched, proud, surprised, overwhelmed."
 That same day, the Literary Institute in Moscow demanded that all its students sign a petition denouncing Pasternak and his novel.
 They were further ordered to join a "spontaneous" demonstration demanding Pasternak's exile from the Soviet Union.
 Also on that day, the Literary Gazette published a letter which was sent to B. Pasternak in September 1956 by the editors of the Soviet literary journal Novy Mir to justify their rejection of Doctor Zhivago.
 In publishing this letter the Soviet authorities wished to justify the measures they had taken against the author and his work.
 On 26 October, the Literary Gazette ran an article by David Zaslavski entitled, Reactionary Propaganda Uproar over a Literary Weed.